 You can train in a T-shirt and long sweatpants.
 Beginners typically train in sportswear for about a year.
 Then, you can acquire the traditional uniform: keikogi and hakama.
 We’ll be happy to explain how.
 There are many online stores that sell clothing and equipment for budo training, and there are also some shops in Tallinn.

 Practicing barefoot is a core tradition in Japanese martial arts, but it also has a functional purpose.
-It allows for a better grip on the wooden floor (Tabi or Tatami), providing the stability and balance needed for swift footwork.
+It allows for a better grip on the wooden floor, providing the stability and balance needed for swift footwork.
 Moreover, walking barefoot helps develop a direct connection with your center of gravity and improves your overall posture.
 In our dojo, we ensure the floor is clean and safe for all practitioners.

 You will feel the balance and rhythm of the sword after the very first lesson.
 However, Naginata is a “way”, not a destination.
 Mastery takes years, but every step of the journey is rewarding.